When I first started shopping for chicken feed, I was clueless as to what organic and non-genetically modified organisms (GMO) meant.

 Corn-based chicken feeds that do not have soya bean or modified ingredients make for valuable poultry diets.

 Grain is wonderful for digestion because it provides natural fiber.

 A natural pellet feed is best for larger fowl.
 I like that a pellet diet is one way to reduce the waste that you find with crumble or grain foods.

 Crumbles are ideal for chicks and smaller chickens that cannot eat large pellet or grain type foods.
 It is also suitable for fussy chickens!

 Chicken scratch is the best natural treat for poultry.

 It consists of seeds and grains that make for healthy chickens while stimulating foraging behavior.

-It is a great way to keep every chicken busy through the day!
+It is a great way to keep every chicken busy throughout the day!

 When you get scratch for chickens, it is best to supplement with grit for digestion.
 Make sure you provide fresh water with every treat and meal.

 Check the Product Label for Organic Feed